HealthTensor/policies/source/training.md

 architecture, identifying risks related to the protection of PHI, and mitigating those risks.

-When you use HealthTensor, we cover much of risk environment for you as we manage many aspects of the architecture.
-We work with you to define areas that you need to address in terms of risk, and will work closely with you if and when you decide to go forward with a full audit.

 There are other areas in this category including workforce security, contingency planning, training, and a few others, all of which are necessary to examine and address, but the risk assessment is really the big one in this